md-palash-hossain/articles/_posts/2022-12-16-deploy-react-app-to-github-pages.md

 |Custom subdomain|	`app.nirdisto.com`|
 |Apex domain|	`nirdisto.com`|

-Right now, if we navigate to https://nelsonmic.github.io/logdeploy/ we’ll see our recently published website.
-But, we could also use a custom subdomain or an Apex domain instead.
+We could also use a custom subdomain or an Apex domain instead.

 Here are the steps to set those up: